 Don the liner and cover it with a thin plastic or rubber barrier and a thin cast sock.
 Make any desired reference marks with an indelible pen.
 Cast over the liner with minimal anatomical distortion.

-thumbprints in either side of the patella tendon.
+Make gentle light thumbprints in either side of the patella tendon.